67250b890d3c7727d2a550d4 Dscf7006

 The dog might not be willing, but it turns out you can teach an old refinery new tricks.

-For example, Brazil’s Mataripe refinery has been operating since the 1950s, and at 300,000 barrels per day (bps), it’s presently the second largest in Brazil.
-In 2022, Acelan acquired the refinery from Petrobras, and formed its Autoride 4.0 automation and advanced solutions team for business process control (BPC) and process optimization, which needed to assess a major, 17-year-old section of the refinery for digital transformation, and build a roadmap for its overall Plant of the Future program.
+For example, Brazil’s Mataripe refinery has been operating since the 1950s, and at 300,000 barrels per day (bpd) capacity, it’s presently the second largest in Brazil.
+In 2021, Acelen acquired the refinery from Petrobras, and formed its Automation & Industry 4.0 and Advanced Solutions team for advanced process control (APC) and process optimization, which needed to assess a major, 70-year-old refinery for digital transformation, and build a roadmap for its overall Refinery of the Future program.

 “However, seeking value optimization can’t be done in silos because it exists as a holistic means of supporting integrated asset and supply chain optimization with value at the center of the equation,” he added.
 “This means shifting from a focus on local results that don’t maximize overall business value to strategic, end-to-end, margin optimization.
-In refinery production optimization, this means closing margin gaps with integrated coordination across every operational tier.”
+In refinery production optimization, this means closing margin gaps with integrated coordination across Planning, Scheduling and Execution.”

-• OptimzAcelan uses digital tools to create intelligence and optimize industrial operations
+• OtimizAcelen uses digital tools to create intelligence and optimize industrial operations.

-• SafeAcelan applies technology to improve safety for people and processes
+• SafeAcelen applies technology to improve safety for people and processes.

-• AcelanBot uses unmanned vehicles to increase efficiency and safety
+• AcelenBot uses unmanned vehicles to increase efficiency and safety, so as develop digital Bots to increase productivity and information access.

-• ConfiAcelan uses predictive insights to maximize asset reliability
+• ConfiAcelen uses predictive insights to maximize asset reliability.

-• IntegrAcelan integrates operations to optimize efficiency of the entire value chain
+• IntegrAcelen integrates operations to optimize efficiency of the entire value chain.

-• MonitorAcelan monitors effluents, leaks and emissions to minimize the refinery’s environmental impact
+• MonitorAcelen monitors effluents, leaks and emissions to minimize the refinery’s environmental impact.

 Break old, weak chains to forge new, stronger ones

-“We also needed an advanced process control (APC) plan,” he said.
+“We also implemented an Advanced Process Control (APC) Program,” he said.
 “There’s also the challenge of disconnecting processes that have created silos.
 Many business changes can be very difficult.
-How do you connect to APC systems?
-How do you bring together two operators’ logbooks?
-That’s what we had to work on, but a lot of staff resist change because they can’t see what positives these efforts will bring.
-Initially, they only see change or loss, so we need to understand their concerns then help them learn new tools and see how they can synchronize with the overall initiative.”
+How do you seamlessly integrate the monthly plan, to an optimized plant schedule and then to real time execution and optimization to APC systems?
+That’s what we had to work on, but not losing sight of the people factor in this equation and addressing the challenges of change, technology adoption and proper knowledge transfer.
+We need to understand each area challenges and concerns, then help them to review their work processes, learn new tools and see how they can synchronize with the overall initiative.”

 Tracking the benefit streams

-Once it eliminated the disconnections in its systems and segregations in its data, the value chain at Acelan’s refinery started generating increasingly solid benefits.
-Most notably, it’s projected to save $19 million in 2024 and reduce CO2 emissions by 14 kilotons (kt) per year.
+Once it eliminated the disconnections in its systems and segregations in its data, the value chain at Acelen’s refinery started generating increasingly solid benefits.
+Most notably, Automation & Industry 4.0 area it’s projected to save $19 million in 2024 and reduce CO2 emissions by 14 kilotons (kt) per year.

-Acelan’s value-chain project covered seven APC controllers, as well as Yokogawa Energy Real-time Optimization (ERTO) and heat exchanger monitoring functions, which saved 13% on energy consumption by reducing steam, natural gas and electricity usage.
+Acelen’s value-chain project covered seven APC controllers, as well as Yokogawa Energy Real-time Optimization (ERTO) and heat exchanger monitoring functions.
 ERTO balances energy consumption across the refinery and delivers online recommendations about the best operational point that will minimize energy costs.
 It’s also integrated with an emission monitoring tool.
 HX is a process-predictive tool that simulates heat exchangers and uses maintenance costs and downtime data to identify and prioritize main bad actors to improve energy efficiency.
 ERTO and HX are based on Yokogawa’s Visual MESA software and KBC’s Petro-Sim software, respectively.
+In the first two years, Acelen reported overall savings of 13% on energy consumption by reducing steam, natural gas and electricity usage.

 About the Author